WGierke/git_better/documentation/documentation.md

 The [additional data sets](https://github.com/InformatiCup/InformatiCup2017/tree/master/additional_data_sets) from another team could allow us to validate our models better even if they are also biased.
 As already mentioned, a perfect training and validation set would only contain repositories that have been sampled randomly and labeled manually.

-all samples (val, our train, other team train) are not bias free [some more thoughts], we should sample randomly from all github repos

---> conclude about further approach

 ## Prediction Model
-* document how to avoid overfitting
+* [document how to avoid overfitting]
-* explain why we've decided to use the features
+* [explain why we've decided to use the features]
-* explain how we've developed the prediction model (splitting methods, ensembling etc.)
+* [explain how we've developed the prediction model (splitting methods, ensembling etc.)]
-* reference GitHub REST/GraphQL API, GitHub Search, Google Search, ...
+* [reference GitHub REST/GraphQL API, GitHub Search, Google Search, ...]

 ### Data Selection
-_Creating a target data set: selecting a data set, or focusing on a subset of variables, or data samples, on which discovery is to be performed._
+[_Creating a target data set: selecting a data set, or focusing on a subset of variables, or data samples, on which discovery is to be performed._]

 ### Creation of Training and Test Data Set
-* Split data set into a training set, to train our different classifier, a test set, to test the accuracy of our simple classifier, a development set, to tune our hyperparameter without overfitting on this level, and a evaluation set, to calculate our final accuracy.
-[Is this conceptually right?]
+* [Split data set into a training set, to train our different classifier, a test set, to test the accuracy of our simple classifier, a development set, to tune our hyperparameter without overfitting on this level, and a evaluation set, to calculate our final accuracy.
+[Is this conceptually right?]]
-* Why no k-fold cross validation?
+* [Why no k-fold cross validation?]
 * [we used simple python splitting methods (train_test_split)]

 ### Classification Using Numeric Metadata of Repositories